Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Confidence intervals with frequency-conditional coverage

-Confidence intervals satisfying~\eqref{eq:conf-int-cond} can be obtained by modifying Algorithm~\ref{alg:conformal-sketch} as outlined in Algorithm~\ref{alg:conformal-sketch-frequency}.
-The key idea is to compute empirical quantiles for the conformity scores corresponding to the calibration data points in each frequency bin separately.
+Thus, coverage is guaranteed for observations $Z_{m+1}$ with $f_m(Z_{m+1}) \in B$, for each $B$.
+Confidence intervals satisfying~\eqref{eq:conf-int-cond} can be obtained by modifying Algorithm~\ref{alg:conformal-sketch} as outlined in Algorithm~\ref{alg:conformal-sketch-frequency}; by computing empirical quantiles for the conformity scores corresponding to the calibration data points in each frequency bin separately.
 Then, the final confidence interval for the random query is computed based on the largest quantile across all bins.
 The theoretical validity of this solution is established below in Theorem~\ref{thm:coverage-cond}.

 \begin{theorem} If the data $Z_1,\ldots,Z_{m+1}$ are exchangeable, the confidence interval output by Algorithm~\ref{alg:conformal-sketch-frequency} satisfies the frequency-conditional property defined in~\eqref{eq:conf-int-cond}. \end{theorem}